-Since 1989 there have been over 2,500 exoneration's of innocent people and Montana is not immune to this tragedy.
+Since 1989 there have been almost 2,700 exoneration's of innocent people and Montana is not immune to this tragedy.
+In fact, Montana ranks 9th in the nation in false conviction exonerations.
 Various studies conclusively show that 5 to 6% of convictions are false and the socio/economic costs of convicting and incarcerating innocent people are staggering.
 These figures are consistent with organizations such as The National Registry of Exoneration's, The Journal of Quantitative Criminology, Innocence Projects, and The Quattrone Center for the Fair Administration of Justice.

 There is a growing consensus about the importance of CIU's scrutinizing past cases where concerns arise in the integrity of the conviction or the existence of misconduct that corrupted the process.
 False convictions of the innocent makes a mockery of our justice system, robbing men and women of dignity, family time, and liberty.
 It harms the integrity of our entire justice system as well as our communities.
 Conviction Integrity Units are well-settled vehicles for reviewing and, when necessary and appropriate, seeking to overturn convictions where there is actual evidence of judicial, prosecutorial or law enforcement misconduct, or other considerations that undermine the integrity of a conviction.
 Quests for judicial accountability are as fervent as ever in Montana,

-Of the 2,500+ exoneration's since 1989, 987 of those false conviction were because of official misconduct by prosecutors, perjury or a false report by police and other witnesses.
+Of the 2,700- exoneration's since 1989, almost 1,000 of those false conviction were because of official misconduct by prosecutors, perjury or a false report by police and other witnesses.
 A record number of number of exoneration's in 2018 involved misconduct by police and prosecutors.